theramjad/problem-solving-bookmarks/README.md

 Whilst you are here, I would recommend reading my tips for problem solving which you can find [here](https://github.com/RehmanAmjad/tips-on-problem-solving/blob/master/README.md).

-If you would like to make any suggestions then feel free to send me a message on my [Instagram](https://www.instagram.com/theramjad/).
+If you would like to make any suggestions then feel free to send me a message on my [Instagram](https://www.instagram.com/theramjad/) or make an issue here on GitHub.

 # GCSE